Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Poltergeist.md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/undead
-statblock: inline
+aliases: ["Poltergeist"]
 ---
 # Poltergeist
 *Source: Monster Manual p.
-279, Curse of Strahd, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Keys from the Golden Vault*
+279, Curse of Strahd*

 A poltergeist is the confused, invisible spirit of an individual with no sense of how he or she died.
 A poltergeist expresses its rage by hurling creatures and objects using the power of its shattered psyche.